Azure-Samples/MachineLearningSamples-mml/readme.md

 # Samples for using RevoScalePy and MicrosoftML packages

 Please use Docker on DSVM to try these samples.
+Local Docker doesn't work yet.

 First, create a DSVM compute target
 ```